ebi-uniprot/uniprot-manual/help/find_your_protein.md

 For a detailed walkthrough of our BLAST tool, see our [online training tutorial](https://www.ebi.ac.uk/training/online/courses/uniprot-exploring-protein-sequence-and-functional-info/how-to-use-uniprot-tools-clone/blast-sequence-similarity-searching/).

-## Finding proteins programmatically
+# Finding proteins programmatically

 UniProt has several application programming interfaces (API) which users can query, see our [programmatic access](https://www.uniprot.org/help/programmatic_access) page for information on each of our APIs.

 Protein entries in UniProtKB can be queried through the [UniProt website REST API](https://www.uniprot.org/api-documentation/uniprotkb) using the same search fields as those available in the website’s [advanced search](https://www.uniprot.org/help/advanced_search).This allows users to build their search query interactively on the website, and verify that the results correspond to what is expected.
 Once the result is as intended, results table columns can be [customized](https://www.uniprot.org/help/customize) to display required information from the entries.
-The ‘Download’ option at the top of the results table gives users a ‘General URL for API’ link that can be directly used in programmatic queries of the UniProt website REST API.
+The ‘Download’ option at the top of the results table gives users a ‘Generate URL for API’ link that can be directly used in programmatic queries of the UniProt website REST API.

 Full documentation is available, as is a complete list of the valid [search fields](https://rest.uniprot.org/configure/uniprotkb/result-fields).